 Rule 1.
 Arizona Tax Court

-The Arizona Tax Court (“Tax Court”) is the Tax Department of the Superior Court in Maricopa County, which exercises original jurisdiction over cases throughout Arizona involving any tax, impost, or assessment.
-The Tax Court may hear cases in other counties in the state as provided in Rule 11.
+The Arizona Tax Court (“Tax Court”) is the Tax Department of the Superior Court in Maricopa County.
+The Tax Court exercises original jurisdiction over cases throughout Arizona involving any tax, impost, or assessment.
+The Tax Court may hold hearings or trials in other counties as provided in Rule 11.

 Comment to the 2025 Amendments

-See generally Arizona Revised Statutes Title 12, Chapter 1, Article 4, and specifically A.R.S. §§ 12-161 and 12-162(c).
+See generally Arizona Revised Statutes Title 12, Chapter 1, Article 4, and specifically A.R.S. §§ 12-161 and 12-162(C).

 Rule 2.
 Applicable Court Rules